Relevant legislation and authorities |

 15 working days from the date when the basic information request was complete or the date of the application, for the agencies to issue additional information request.
 This period is not extendable.

-15 working days from the date of the receipt of the information request, for the parties to produce the required information (extendable for an additional 15 business days).
+15 working days from the date of the receipt of the information request, for the parties to produce the required information (extendable for an additional 15 business days + any additional term as needed by the parties).

 If the parties fail to comply with the additional requests of information, the application will be rejected.